FANHATCHA/Assignments/ProgrammingCompetition/JavaGraphTheory.md

 **Dijkstra:**

+-Finds shortest path from a specified node to another specified node using a priority queue (or simply breadth first search if unweighted)

 -Complexity: O(V log E) using priority queue

--Find shortest path from a specified node to another specified node using a priority queue (or simply breadth first search if unweighted)

--Only works for non-negative weights
+-Only works with non-negative weights.
+Works on both directed and undirected graphs.

 -Can work for multiple-source or multiple-destination by modifying original graph (by adding new node and adding edges of weight 0)